dat-ecosystem/dat/docs/cookbook.md

 Every addon has two available configuration arguments right now:

-`module`: The name of an npm module.
-Any module that implements the AbstractLevelDOWN api will be compatible with dat.
-You'll need to install this module by typing `npm install <module>`.
+`module`: Any npm module that implements the [AbstractLevelDOWN api](https://github.com/Level/abstract-leveldown) will be compatible with dat.
+You'll need to install this module by typing `npm install <module> [--save]`.

 `env`: The environment variable that represents the `path` or `url` argument to the backend.